What is the Law Regarding Employment in Sidney?

 Anti-Discrimination laws in Sidney

-Laws which make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Sidney citizens.
+Laws that make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Sidney citizens.
 People living in Sidney must abide by laws stating it is illegal for employers to discriminate against people who belong to certain classes.
 These classes may be based on race, national origin, gender, religion, disability, and age.

 Employment discrimination claims are often heard by an administrative agency like the EEOC.
-Additionally, some attorneys are specialists in the discrimination field.
+Furthermore, some attorneys are specialists in the discrimination field.